 Personal Income Tax Rates in the USA 2013

-Rate Single Filers Married Joint Filers Head of Household Filers
+Rate Single Filers Married Joint Filers Married Filing Separately Filing

 The income tax rates in the USA can be quite complex, but basically you will be taxed at between 10% and 39.6% (if you are earning over $450,000 per year).
 Those at the top end now get whacked with a further 20% capital gains tax.

-However, you can avoid most of these taxes through a transfer to a QROPS in Malta
+However, you can avoid most of these taxes through a transfer to a USA-approved QROPS in Malta

 As a Qualifying Plan for US tax purposes, Members can claim treaty relief on realised income and gains generated within the Plan avoiding US income taxes.
 You also avoid UK and Maltese income taxes.

-From age 50 the Member can withdraw their savings in the form of retirement benefits if he has been offshore for 5 years already.
+From age 55 the Member can withdraw their savings in the form of retirement benefits if he has been offshore for 5 years already.

 Withdrawals can be taken as an initial lump sum, of up to 30% of the total value of the Plan, and then ongoing lump sums can be made under the Maltese Programmed Withdrawals rules which allows large increases in the amount of pension you can take every 3 years.
 Specifically, you can take half of any capital growth in the pot.
 This may be increasing soon due to the new UK rules allowing flexible drawdown.

 Under Article 17, 1(b) of the US-Malta Double Taxation Treaty, the initial lump sum and programmed withdrawals will not be subject to either US Federal taxes or Maltese withholding taxes.